Andy-Big/Sparrow_00.01.04.00.02/README.md

 The oscilloscope application should start itself within 5-20 seconds, but if it doesn't start - just turn off the oscilloscope by long-pressing the power button (or unplugging the power connector) and turn it on again.

 # Change History
+#### **a004** 24.01.2025
+- The vertical scale values ​​no longer jump to the left or right side of the main oscillogram window when expanding and collapsing the measurement panel, but always remain on the left.
+- The measurement panel is completely transparent, the list of measurements in it is pressed down, so that with 3-4 measurements they practically do not interfere with viewing the signal.

 #### **a003** 19.01.2025
 - Changed the application splash screen at startup.
 This is done to show when the system finishes loading and the application itself starts.
 - Double-tapping the channel icon at the bottom of the screen toggles that channel's coupling mode between AC and DC.